 Dine and shop for Alaska art in Talkeetna.

-Circle Mount McKinley's summit on a scenic flightseeing tour; Opt for the glacier landing at Denali base camp.
+Circle Denali's summit on a scenic flightseeing tour; Opt for the glacier landing at Denali base camp.

 - Take a scenic jetboat ride or gentle raft float to watch for and photograph wildlife.